solid-software/deno_postgres_interop/README.md

    dart pub add deno_postgres_interop
    ```

-2. Add the config file (default name is `add_imports.yaml`)
+2. Add the config file (default name is `add_imports.yaml`).
-   This file is used to lookup files where the classes are defined
+   This file is used to lookup files where the classes are defined.
    ```yaml
    file_url_prefix: 'https://deno.land/x/postgres@v0.17.0/'